alejandrofdzgarcia/alejandrofdzgarcia/README.md

 <h2 align="left">👋 Hi there!
-I'm Alejandro Fernández</h2>
+I'm Alejandro Fernández García</h2>
 <h4 align="left">💻 Software Engineering Student at the University of Oviedo | Passionate about full-stack development, databases and clean code.</h4>

 ---

 ### 🙋‍♂️ About Me

-I'm Alejandro Fernández, a Software Engineering student passionate about new technologies and creating useful software for real-world applications.
+I'm Alejandro, a Software Engineering student passionate about new technologies and creating useful software for real-world applications.
 I particularly enjoy working on enterprise-oriented solutions, especially ERP-style systems that improve business processes and decision-making.

 Currently focused on full-stack development, database design, and clean architecture, I'm always looking to learn, build, and contribute to meaningful projects.